MicrosoftLearning/PL-300-Microsoft-Power-BI-Data-Analyst/Instructions/Labs/04-create-dax-calculations.md

 ---
 lab:
-    title: 'Create DAX calculations in Power BI Desktop'
+    title: 'Create DAX calculations in semantic models'
-    module: 'Create DAX calculations in Power BI Desktop'
+    module: 'Create DAX calculations in semantic models'
 ---

-# Create DAX calculations in Power BI Desktop
+# Create DAX calculations in semantic models

 ## Lab story

-In this lab you'll create calculated tables, calculated columns, and simple measures by using Data Analysis Expressions (DAX).
+In this lab, you'll create calculated tables, calculated columns, and simple measures by using Data Analysis Expressions (DAX).

-In this lab you learn how to:
+In this lab, you learn how to:

 - Create calculated tables.
 - Create calculated columns.